-You may have one or more of the following common PD-related sleep problems:
+You may have one or more of the following common Parkinson’s disease related sleep problems:

 - Obstructive sleep apnoea (OSA).
 This is very common, and can have serious health consequences.
 Symptoms include loud snoring, daytime sleepiness, restlessness and paused breathing.
 When muscles relax in sleep, the walls of the throat “collapse”, blocking the airway.
 Diagnosis might require a “sleep study”: overnight monitoring at a sleep clinic.
 Continuous positive airway pressure (CPAP) is an effective treatment: a machine connected to a facemask controls air pressure in the throat.

 - RBD – Rapid-eye movement behaviour disorder.
 People with PD may not experience normal muscle relaxation during sleep, and during the rapid-eye movement (REM) stage they may “act out” their dreams – shouting, kicking, grinding their teeth, and becoming aggressive.
 For protection, you may need floor padding or bed rails, and your partner may choose to sleep in a different room!
 The drug clonazepam is effective against RBD, but has side effects such as night-time confusion, daytime sleepiness, and worsened OSA.

 - Daytime sleepiness.
 This may be due to disturbed night-time sleep, or be an effect of medication.
 Dopaminergic medications can even cause abrupt “sleep attacks” –particularly dangerous if they occur while driving.

 - Difficulty getting to sleep and staying asleep; insomnia